Paid time off in the United States: Length of service

 Roughly twelve states, including Washington DC currently have legislation in place for regulating paid sick leave.
 Nevada and Maine, which both passed laws in 2019, have the only policies saying that state-mandated PTO can be used for things other than illness.

 Differences between jurisdictions

+Federal

 Because there are no federal requirements in the United States, the states must each determine respective regulations for paid time off in the state labor law.
 Because of this, employers not only need to be aware, but also need to establish and follow a formal written policy for paid time off.
 Failing to formally establish paid time off policies may result in violating the state's code and the policy not being legally enforceable.

 California

 Vacation is legally vested per formal language in the California Labor Code.
 Vacation cannot be forfeited once earned, and unused balances must be paid out upon termination.

 Pennsylvania

 There is no Pennsylvania labor law which requires an employer to pay an employee not to work.
 Benefits like sick leave, vacation pay, and severance pay are payments to an employee not to be at work.
 Therefore, an employer only has to pay these benefits if the employer has a policy to pay such benefits or a contract with you to pay these benefits.
 An employer must follow its own rules for these kinds of payments.

 Most states, in fact, do not require unused vacation balances to be paid out upon termination, and very few states have formal rules protecting employees from changes in the vacation policy; however, all states must comply with federal labor laws such as the Family Medical Leave Act.